rampa2510/gitesy/README.md

 - **HACK AWAY!** 🔨🔨🔨

 ### Step 3
 - run the command ```npm run lint ``` which will run the standard --fix command as the script is mentioned in the package.json file.
-This will run the linter and make the code standarised according.
+This will run the linter.
 - 🔃 Create a new pull request using <a href="https://github.com/ram2510/gitesy/compare/" target="_blank">`https://github.com/ram2510/gitesy/compare/`</a>.